ancilcrayton/fed2vec/README.md

 $ python train.py
 ```

-The `train.py` script has five different arguments that can passed in:
+The `train.py` script has five different arguments that can be passed in:

 `--epochs`: The number of epochs for training (int, default=25)